While it’s nothing new to splurge on footwear, the most expensive shoes in the world can cost millions.

-Another stunning pair of Stuart Weitzman shoes are the Tanzanite Heel valued at $2 million.
-The stiletto was a collaboration with Eddie Le Vian of the prestigious Le Vian Jewelry.
-The silver shoes have straps that feature 185 karats of tanzanite along with 28 carats of diamonds.
+Yet another stunning pair of Stuart Weitzman shoes make our Most Expensive Shoes list.
+The Tanzanite Heel is valued at $2 million and was a collaboration with Eddie Le Vian of the prestigious Le Vian Jewelry.
+The silver shoes have straps that feature 185 carats of tanzanite along with 28 carats of diamonds.
 And don’t forget the back.
 The 4.5-inch heel is encrusted with 595 carats of Kwiat diamonds set in platinum.

-You may recognize these diamond-covered loafers worn by Nick Cannon on the 2014 season finale of “America’s Got Talent.”
-The smoking slippers were custom-made and commissioned for the TV host by Jason of Beverly Hills, the L.A.-based jeweler.
+You may recognize the fifth Most Expensive Shoe on FN’s list.
+These diamond-covered loafers were worn by Nick Cannon on the 2014 season finale of “America’s Got Talent.”
+The smoking slippers were custom-made and commissioned for the TV host by Jason of Beverly Hills, an L.A.-based jeweler.
 With more than 14,000 full-cut round diamonds on the shoe, this pair has a total weight of 340 carats.
 The diamonds were also placed in white gold on a Tom Ford sole.
 The shoes were reported to have taken over 2,000 hours of labor to complete.

 Cannon donated the $2 million shoes to charity later that year.
 The luxury loafers were under review by the Guinness Book of World Records for the title of Most Expensive Shoes in the World, but they only take fifth place on our list.